 With a smile.Sometimes a genuine smile is all you need to say thanks.

 With your patience.Everyone has their good and bad days.
 Keeping your cool when a friend or family member is being frustrating demonstrates your love and commitment to preserving the relationship.

 With the unexpected.Don’t be afraid to get creative when expressing your gratitude.
 Writing a short poem, running a quick errand or giving a flower you found in your garden can all brighten a person’s day and make them feel appreciated.
 Think outside the box.

 With your help.Reciprocity is very important in relationships.
 The best way to show your appreciation is to return the favor.
 Does your sister need someone to watch her kids for a few hours while she runs errands?
 Could your neighbor who keeps an eye on Mom from time to time use some assistance with the yardwork?
 Ensuring give and take will help to create a strong, supportive and mutually beneficial relationship for everyone involved.

 With inclusivity.Take care to never overlook the “little guy” when showing your gratitude.
-For example, the care attendants and CNAs who help your loved one with daily tasks in the nursing home probably don’t get enough thanks.
+For example, the aides, care attendants and CNAs who help your loved one with daily tasks in the nursing home probably don’t get enough thanks.
 After all, many of the seniors they care for aren’t exactly keen on their assistance or are unable (or unwilling) to express their appreciation.
-A short note or $5 gift card to Starbucks can let the staff members know how much you and your loved one value their hard work.
+A short note or $5 gift card to Starbucks can let professional caregivers know how much you and your loved one value their hard work.